Search: 923 results

 The law is the same for him who is an Israelite by birth and for the man from a strange country who is living with you.

-And it was on exactly this day Yahweh brought the {Israelites} out from the land of Egypt by their divisions.
+On that same day the Lord brought the Israelites out of the land of Egypt according to their divisions.

 I will harden Pharaoh’s heart so that he will pursue them.
 Then I will receive glory by means of Pharaoh and all his army, and the Egyptians will know that I am Yahweh.”
 So the Israelites did this.